blakeCS/IntroComputerProgramming/docs/Methods.md

 [**Check for Understanding**](https://blake.instructure.com/courses/1757/quizzes/3162)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To take this quiz again, there is NOT a second lab.
-Instead, join the class Quizlet [here](https://quizlet.com/join/r2wwgK99j) and quiz yourself on the material in **Methods and Parameters**.
+Instead, join the class Quizlet [here](https://quizlet.com/join/r2wwgK99j) and quiz yourself on the material in **Method Vocabulary**.
 Once you have completed the Test with 80% or higher, you are elegiable to take the quiz again.

 ***
 ## Cryptocurrency Interlude